 The WRRC is now accepting applications for our Summer Writing Internship

-The 500-1,000 word writing sample may be on any topic; however, it should not be a technical report.
-The writing sample should avoid jargon and be understandable by general readers.
-Applicants are encouraged to look at previous issues of Arroyo on the WRRC website at wrrc.arizona.edu/publications/arroyo.
+The writing sample may be on any topic; however, it should not be a technical report.
+It should avoid jargon and be understandable by general readers.
+The sample should not be longer than 1,000 words.
+Applicants are encouraged to look at previous issues of Arroyo on the WRRC website at https://wrrc.arizona.edu/publications/arroyo.

 Please direct any questions to email@example.com or call 520-621-5670.

 As our daily routines continue to be disrupted because of the COVID-19 pandemic, many are turning to digital platforms for entertainment, work, communication, and socializing.

 According to a survey of 90 U.S. water utilities serving at least 400,000 customers, 25% of respondents never drink their tap water.
 News of the survey report,

 The National Ground Water Association has published a new report on COVID-19 and groundwater.
 "Groundwater, Wells, and Coronavirus," by William Alley and Charles Job,

 On Wednesday, April 29, the WRRC hosted Marie Pearthree for a Brown Bag Webinar to discuss her new book, Tucson Water Turnaround: Crisis to Success.